By Katrina M. Maloney, M.Sc., Ed.D.

 In adventuring, the individual has control over Intellectual

-.
+processes and personal motivation.
 In adventuring, the day-today

 accomplishment of goals is self-regulated, self-directed, and